Ad Noctum: Circuit(ry is Dark)

 Or.

-Perhaps the first order of business ought to be determining what, exactly, just happened to him?
+Perhaps the first order of business ought to be determining what had happened to him?

 He continues to stare at the flame.

 The silent observers continue to observe, silently.
 They continue to ignore one another.
-Though they do turn to a sudden illumination coalescing on the edge of the stone pool.
-All but the one with the pale eyes, who watches Rush fixedly.
+Though they all turn to a sudden illumination coalescing at the edge of the stone pool.

 “Nick?”
-David Telford says, breathless, condensing from a flare of blue-white light.
-“Oh god,” his brow furrows, and he brings a hand to his face, scanning the corpse-filled room, looking like he’s trying not to be sick.
+David Telford condenses from a flare of blue-white light.
+“Oh god.”
+He brings a hand to his face, scanning the corpse-filled room, looking like he’s trying not to be sick.

-Bloody fantastic.
-Colonel Telford’s here.
-Fucking appearing out of glowing air, accompanied by the ghost of an F-major chord.
-Very nice.
-All the trappings of a heroic rescue while, functionally, it’s the precise opposite.
-It occurs to him that killing Colonel Telford should rank fairly high on his current priority list.
+It occurs to Rush that killing Colonel Telford should rank fairly high on his priority list.
 Could take the number one slot at any time.
-He pencils it in to the emerging rank order.
+He pencils it into an emerging rank order.

 “David,” Rush replies, coolly.